Skip to content

 Registration is just the start.
 Factor in uniforms, equipment, tournament fees, and travel when comparing clubs in Naranja.

+Naranja may be smaller, but youth soccer here punches above its weight.
+With a 74% Hispanic community, the sport connects families and builds community.
+Local programs offer kids the chance to learn fundamentals and compete, all within a tight-knit Miami-Dade County neighborhood.
 Most clubs in the South Florida area run fall and spring seasons.
 Fall registration typically opens in June or July for seasons starting in August or September.
 Spring registration opens in December or January.
 Competitive clubs and academies often run year-round with tryouts in April and May.
 Registration fees in Miami-Dade County typically range from $150 to $350 for recreational programs and $500 to $2000 for competitive clubs.
+If you run a club in Naranja or are thinking about starting one, Centro is a free club management platform built for communities like yours.
+Handle registration, payments, scheduling, and parent communication in one place, in English and Spanish.